Xinyao0118/xinyao0118.github.io/_posts/2021-04-28-Identifying-Fraudulent-Activities.md

 ---
 layout:     post
 title:      Identify Fraudulent Activities
-subtitle:   Use Ranfom Forest to detect fraudulent activities for E-commerce websites.
+subtitle:   Use Random Forest to detect fraudulent activities for E-commerce websites.
 date:       2021-04-28
 author:     Xinyao Wu
 header-img: img/post-bg-ioses.jpg
 catalog: true
 tags:
+    - E-Commerce
-    - iOS
+    - Machine Learning
-    - ReactiveCocoa
+    - Random Forest
-    - 函数式编程
+    - Supervised Learning
-    - 开源框架
+    - ROC Curve
 ---
 # Goal
 Build a machine learning model that predicts the probability that the first transaction of a new user is fraudulent.